joeromero/docs/maps_api.md

 ### Named maps

 Let's create a map using some private tables in CartoDB account.
-The following call creates a map of european countries drawn in white:
+The following call creates a map of European countries filled in the color white:

 ```json
 // mapconfig.json